 Polyslings can be confusing to adjust so please watch this video on how to adjust your shoulder sling:

+Getting your elbow moving is a key part of elbow surgery recovery.
 The rehabilitation of your elbow depends on the operation you have had.
 We would have discussed with you the expected post-operative rehabilitation before the operation in clinic and on the ward and we will confirm this with you after your surgery.

 Almost all patients having elbow surgery will require physiotherapy post-operatively.
 You will need to arrange the physiotherapy to start when we advise you, and will need to get approval from your insurance company to cover the costs of the physiotherapy.